Creating A Password-Protected WordPress Site

 Now, search for a class in the CSS formatted file that says something about password protection from here we have ep_password_protected_form as a class and we are to format this particular class for our customization.
 Enter the code snippet given below onto the class and click on Enter to see the changes made on the Password Providence area.

 Now, save the settings Do the child theme and head over to theme customizer just like how we saw mattered and customized to be In simple steps and has enhanced the Where the password protection system looks In the website, you can also customize themes here.
 For that, once you’ve entered theme customizer how to auto additional CSS and paste the same code that is similar to the image now that you have completely customized your set website along with password protection shield, being customized

-How do I bypass password-protected WordPress posts and site?
+How do I bypass password-protected WordPress posts and sites?

 There are two types in which you can bypass your WordPress site and make it password protected.
 One way is bypassing the whole site and making it white, List specific user roles defined.
-To Know more about password protection add-ons and methods in WordPress click out the link below:
+To learn more about password protection add-ons and methods in WordPress click on the link below:

-Some Plugins that enhance best password maintenance in your sites:
+Some Plugins that enhance best password maintenance on your sites:

 For more WordPress queries and activity guides in WordPress do check out this link:

 - WordPress Marketing

 - WordPress Configuration